Making sick children better.

 Pollen fruit syndrome is also known as Oral Allergy Syndrome.
 Both names explain something about the disease; the former explains the cause and the latter the symptoms.

 PFS/OAS used to be a disease of people in their twenties, then we started to find it in teenagers and now we are seeing signs of it in younger children.
-I recently diagnosed it in a child of 7 years old.

 It all starts with pollen allergy most often to Birch tree (part of the Early tree pollen group) but also to grass pollen.
 There are in fact many varieties of PFS triggered by different pollens (see image below) and is is perfectly possible that you can have more than one type.